w3c/wai-people-use-web/_people-use-web/tools-techniques.md

 {% include excol.html type="middle" %}

 Some people need to convert content from one form to another to perceive it.
-For instance, someone who is deaf-blind requires audio and visual content in a tactile form (such as [Braille](#braille){:.termref}).
+For example, someone who is deaf-blind requires audio and visual content in a tactile form (such as [Braille](#braille){:.termref}).
 Other people need to perceive content through multiple senses, such as someone with dyslexia who may need to hear and see the text to understand it